bpfverif/agni/README.md

 This artifact is publicly available at zenodo.
 DOI: TODO

 ### Functionality
-The entire set of experiments can take up to 6 days to complete depending on the SMT heuristics and parameters.
-However, over 90% of our results are discovered within a few hours.
+The entire set of experiments can take up to 6 days to complete depending on SMT solving heuristics.
 To keep this evaluation short, we demonstrate how to replicate a smaller subset of the results.
 We show that our results are indeed consistent with our paper.
-While we provide a few representative experiments, this artifact contains all necessary tools and software needed to replicate the full set of results from the paper.
+In practice, this artifact contains all necessary tools and software needed to replicate the full set of results from the paper.

 ### Reusability
 Our artifact is open source with the MIT License.
 TODO.